rubyforgood/human-essentials/README.md

 ### Join us on slack 💬
 You can sign up [here](https://join.slack.com/t/rubyforgood/shared_invite/zt-21pyz2ab8-H6JgQfGGI0Ab6MfNOZRIQA) and find us in #human-essentials.
 Many helpful members are available to answer your questions.
 Just ask, and someone will be there to help you!

-##  Getting Started (Codespaces) 🛠️

-1. [Create a new Codespace.](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository) It is recommended to open the Codespace in VS Code.
-2. Wait for the container to start.
-This may take a few minutes since Ruby 3.2.2 needs to be installed, the database needs to be created, and the `bin/setup` script needs to run.
-3. Run `bin/start` and visit http://localhost:3000/ to see the human essentials page.
-4. Login as a sample user with these default credentials (which also work for [staging](https://staging.humanessentials.app/)):

-Note that when the Ruby version in [`.ruby-version`](.ruby-version) changes, the image used by the Codespace should be updated too.
-See [`Dockerfile`](.devcontainer/Dockerfile) for more information.

 ##  Getting Started (Local Environment) 🛠️

 1. Install Ruby